jstnkuo/Movie-Recommender-Model/README.md

   ○ Split movies into separate “name” and year” columns <br>
   ○ Create an average ratings dataset with group by <br>
   ○ Merge DataFrames together <br>
+• EDA <br>
+  ○ analyze which genres have the most movies <br>
+  ○ analyze which genres have the highest ratings <br>
 • Create genre recommendation model <br>
   ○ Split dataset into train and test <br>
   ○ Extract features from genre column with CountVectorizer <br>